|Latymer All Saints Church of England Primary School and Nursery

 - If your child has complex special educational needs or a disability they may have an Education, Health Care Plan (EHCP), which means that an additional formal meeting will take place annually to review your child’s progress and up date the plan where necessary.

 How do you measure my child’s progress?

 - As a school we measure children’s progress in learning against national age related expectations.

 - The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
 We track children’s progress from their admission through to Year 6, using a variety of different methods, including National age related levels and some standardised tests, as appropriate.

-- Children who are not making expected progress are identified through the termly Progress Meetings between class teachers and an Assistant Head for Teaching and Learning.
+- Children who are not making expected progress are identified through the termly Progress Meetings between class teachers and members of the Senior Leadership Team.
 In these meetings a discussion takes place about those pupils experiencing difficulties and what further support can be given to aid their progress.